 Wendelstein 7-X is the world’s largest fusion device of the stellarator type.
 Its objective is to investigate the suitability of this type for a power plant.
-It will test an optimised magnetic field for confining the plasma, which will be produced by a system of 50 non-planar and superconducting magnet coils, this being the technical core piece of the device.
+It is testing an optimised magnetic field for confining the plasma.
+A system of 50 non-planar and superconducting magnet coils - the technical core piece of the device - produces this field.
 It is expected that plasma equilibrium and confinement will be of a quality comparable to that of a tokamak of the same size.
-But it will avoid the disadvantages of a large current flowing in a tokamak plasma: With plasma discharges lasting up to 30 minutes, Wendelstein 7-X is to demonstrate the essential stellarator property, viz. continuous operation.
+However, it will avoid the disadvantages of a large current flowing in a tokamak plasma: With plasma discharges lasting up to 30 minutes, Wendelstein 7-X is to demonstrate the essential stellarator property, viz. continuous operation.

 Come along for a virtual tour!

 The spectacular tour as 360-degree panorama takes you through the experimentation hall, then into the plasma vessel and the beam duct, through which ten-megawatt microwaves are injected into the plasma.

 By mouse scroll or gyro-function one can view at any angle and zoom in on minute details, start brief videos where IPP scientists talk about their work, or call up background info.
 The panorama was recorded by photographer Volker Steger.